nginxinc/kubernetes-ingress/examples/custom-resources/custom-ip-listeners/virtualserver/README.md

-# Custom IPv4 and IPv6 IP Listeners
+# Custom IPv4 and IPv6 Address Listeners

-In this example, we will configure a VirtualServer resource with a custom IPv4 or IPv6 IP using HTTP/HTTPS listeners.
+In this example, we will configure a VirtualServer resource with custom IPv4 and IPv6 Address using HTTP/HTTPS listeners.
-This will allow IPv4 and/or IPv6 IPs using HTTP and/or HTTPS based requests to be made on non-default ports using separate IPs.
+This will allow IPv4 and/or IPv6 address using HTTP and/or HTTPS based requests to be made on non-default ports using separate IPs.

 ## Prerequisites